sandwichfarm/nophr/docs/storage.md

 ## Switching Backends

 Only SQLite is supported in this build.
+Selecting any other `storage.driver` will cause startup to fail.

 ---